-What rights of audience do I have as a member of CILEx?
+What rights of audience do I have as a member of CILEX?

 Schedule 3, paragraph 1(7) of the 2007 Act contains a provision that, whilst it is not specific to our members, applies to any person employed to assist in the conduct of litigation and acting under the supervision of an authorised person who can conduct litigation.
 This enables such an employee to appear in chambers hearings only in the county court and High Court.